 - Understands the financial aspects of the business and sets goals and measures and documents staff progress and success.

 - Knows how to create an environment in which people experience positive morale and recognition and employees are motivated to work hard for the success of the business.

 - Leads by example and provides recognition when others do the same.

 - Helps people grow and develop their skills and capabilities through education and on-the-job learning.

 Know a few more characteristics of management success?
 I'll bet you do.
-Join other readers in the Forum to discuss management success and people issues.
+Share in email.